 The date each instalment of your residence fees is due is included in your offer of accommodation.
 The easiest way to pay your fees by Recurring Card Payment, which you will be required to set up when accepting your offer of accommodation.

-If you do not wish to pay using the recurring card payment you set up when accepting your offer, then you can cancel this and use one of the following alternative methods of payment; at the Student Services Centre on the Highfield Campus by credit/debit card, cheque or cash, or you can pay online at www.webpayments.soton.ac.uk.
+If you do not wish to pay using the recurring card payment you set up when accepting your offer, then you can cancel this and use one of the following alternative methods of payment; at the Student Services Centre on the Highfield Campus by credit/debit card, cheque, or you can pay online at www.webpayments.soton.ac.uk.

 The University of Southampton runs an accreditation scheme (the Southampton Accreditation Scheme for Student Housing, or SASSH) in conjunction with Southampton Solent University and Southampton City Council.
 All properties that the University advertises on its private rented lists have to join the accreditation scheme.
 Accredited properties will comply with the standards of the SASSH scheme.
 Please see the SASSH website for more information.